Thi-Ponce/Recipes-rails-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Blog app📝
+# Recipe App📝

-This is the skeleton for a blog app created as a student in Microverse
+This project is a Ruby on Rails website that you can sign up, log in and out, create foods, recipes and a shopping list that I have done alone.

 ## Built With